kevinmcgillicuddy/phoenix-project-book-questions/README.md

 - Consider the statement, ‘Improving daily work is even more important than doing daily work.’
 Do you agree?
 Disagree?
 Any examples?
 - Brent on page 209 is described as a 'worker supporting too many work centers.'
 Why is this view better than Bill's initial of saying Brent was the constrained work center?

+### Chapters 22 - 24
+-'Bill, I don’t need to remind you that we're not running a factory here.
+This is IT work. we work with our brains to get this done, not our hands.
+I know Erik has said a couple of smart things here and there but come on, this sounds like some sort of consultant parlor trick'
+  - Do you find yourself getting uncomfortable at times with the factory language in the book like Wes?
+- What is a work center and what are some in our department?
+- On page 214/215 Erik explains why he does not think it’s a good idea to go after some proposed work by the CISO - i.e. the security audit findings.
+His 3 questions he asks are (Do they increase flow of project work through IT?
+Do they increase stability or decrease time required to detect and recover from outage or security breach?
+Do they increase capacity of a work center or workers)
+  - What do you think about this way to evaluate work?
+- What are some benefits of Kanban as Patty shared on pages 227 through 230
+- Patty starts to identify some IT work centers that are analogous to paint stations or heat treat ovens on the factory floor.
+A work center needs people, methods, measurements, and equipment.
+What are some work centers in our team as we think about work?
+Remember people are not work centers.
+- Identifying and being aware of constraints is important because the control and limit Work in Progress and must be the focus of improvements (pg230).
+What are some of our current work center constraints?
+- Have you, or anyone you’ve known, ever "hit bottom" like John in his personal crisis?
+What coping strategies do you have, or have you seen people use?